-Good Shepherd Penn Partners, the official therapy provider for Penn Medicine, provides inpatient physical rehabilitation and specialized long-term acute care throughout the Philadelphia region.
+Nurses at Good Shepherd Penn Partners, the official therapy provider for Penn Medicine, provide inpatient physical rehabilitation and specialized long-term acute care throughout the Philadelphia region.

 Good Shepherd Penn Partners operates the Penn Institute for Rehabilitation Medicine, a 58-bed inpatient rehabilitation hospital, and the Specialty Hospital at Rittenhouse, a 38-bed long-term acute care hospital.
 Both facilities are located at Penn Medicine Rittenhouse.

 Patients are cared for by a multidisciplinary team, led by rehabilitation and critical care nurses; occupational, physical, speech and respiratory therapists; hospitalists and physiatrists; case managers and pastoral care staff.

 Good Shepherd Penn Partners is a joint venture between Penn Medicine and Good Shepherd Rehabilitation Network in Allentown, Pa.

 A Message from Good Shepherd Penn Partners Chief Nursing Officer

 Our patient and family-centered nursing model of care allows nurses to build relationships grounded in mutually beneficial partnerships with the patient, family and physicians.
 Service excellence is supported by the model of care, the clinical-based leadership team and a nursing council, whose collaboration gives nursing a voice in decisions that affect their work.

 Lawanda Goehring, DHA, CRNP

 Good Shepherd Penn Partners rehabilitation and critical care nurses are specialists in returning patients to their highest level of function.
 Nurses are experts in caring for patients with a variety of medical conditions and physical challenges.
 This vast experience allows for a dynamic career path that is constantly evolving.